MaanasVohra/handwritten-digits-recognition/README.md

 # handwritten-digits-recognition
 Handwritten digits recognition using support vector machines from sci-kit learn library.
+Will deploy a CNN also for classification .